-In fig. 1.5 the LM filter bank was applied to a regular texture.
-The AMS procedure extracted twenty one textons, the number also used in the k-means clustering.
-However, when ordered by size, the first few mode textons are associated with more pixels in the image than the mean textons, which always account for a similar number of pixels per texton.
-The difference between the mode and mean textons can be seen by marking the pixels associated with textons of the same local structure (fig. 1.5, bottom).
-The advantage of the mode-based representation is more evident for the irregular texture in fig. 1.6, where the cumulative distribution of the mode textons classified pixels has a sharper increase.
+In Figure 5 the LM filter bank was applied to a regular texture.
+The AMS procedure extracted 21 textons, the number also used in the k-means clustering.
+However, when ordered by size, the first few mode textons are associated with more pixels in the image than the mean textons, which always account for a similar number of pixels.
+The difference between the mode and mean textons can be seen by marking the pixels associated with textons of the same local structure (Figure 5, bottom).
+The advantage of the mode based representation is more evident for the nonregular texture in Figure 6, where the cumulative distribution of the mode textons classified pixels is has a sharper increase.